Accommodation · Last updated 2 June 2026

 Quick Summary

-• La Linea has two long sandy beaches that Gibraltar simply does not have
+• La Linea has two long sandy beaches that Gibraltar cannot match

-• Spring and early summer (April to June) is the sweet spot for families: warm weather, lower prices, no crowds
+• Spring and early summer (April to June) is the sweet spot: warm weather, lower prices, quieter beaches

 Why Stay in La Linea Instead of Gibraltar?

-And here is the thing most tourists miss: La Linea has better beaches than Gibraltar.
-Playa de Poniente and Playa de la Atunara are long, sandy, and perfect for kids.
-Gibraltar has small rocky beaches that get packed in summer.
+And here is what most tourists miss: La Linea has better beaches than Gibraltar.
+Playa de Poniente (the long western beach, around 800m of flat sand) and the beach at La Atunara (the eastern fishing quarter) are wide, sandy, and genuinely easy for families.
+Gibraltar's beaches are smaller and rocky by comparison.

 What Does a Family Hotel in La Linea Look Like?